 North Jersey Public Policy Network is a non-partisan organization that provides authoritative education programs on public policy issues and motivates civic engagement.
 NJPPN does not endorse, support or oppose candidates for public office.

-Professor Jonathan Haidt, who spoke Sept.
-18, 2014 at North Jersey Public Policy Network.
+Nobel Prize Economist Joseph E. Stiglitz, who spoke May 11, 2015 at North Jersey Public Policy Network.

 Rootstrikers Professor Lawrence Lessig, a regular at NJPPN, TED Talk Remix by Jordan Harrison